captswag/shell-scripting-101/9-external-programs/README.md

 Anjith Sasindran
 ```

-So we see that the backtick simply catches the standard output from any command or set of commands and we chose to run.
+So we see that the backtick simply catches the standard output from any command or set of commands we chose to run.
 It can also improve performance if you want to run a slow command or set of commands and parse various bits of its
 output.